-People are recognizing the vital connection between health, agriculture and our environment.
-At the Dunmore Country school we will help you to grow tasty vegetables in a sustainable, intensive and cost-effective way.
+People are recognizing the vital connection between health, agriculture, and our environment.
+At Dunmore Country School, we will help you grow tasty vegetables in a sustainable, intensive, and cost-effective way.

-When people come to talk to us about starting a garden, they often say " but it will take a lot of time", or " how will I control the weeds without spraying".
-We have devised a simple, workable system of gardening, the secret of which is to start small and get used to the techniques and reap the rewards and only then increase the size of the plot.
-Our system shows you how to make the best use of a small piece of ground and sow vegetables in a way that needs minimum amount of weeding.
-We will even show you how to make weeding easy, using simple mulching techniques.
+When people come to talk to us about starting a garden, they often say, 'But it will take a lot of time,' or 'How will I control the weeds without spraying?'
+We have devised a simple, workable gardening system, the secret of which is to start small, get used to the techniques, reap the rewards, and then gradually increase the size of the plot.
+Our system shows you how to make the best use of a small piece of ground and how to sow vegetables in a way that requires a minimum amount of weeding.
+We will even show you how to make weeding easy using simple mulching techniques.

 The main reason for starting a garden is to enjoy your own healthy, tasty vegetables.
-Tanguy will be happy to share with you his tips for cooking and preparing your vegetables.
+Tanguy and Isabelle will be happy to share their tips for cooking and preparing/preserving your vegetables.

 Our kitchen garden is not a market garden.
-We do not sell vegetables.
-They are produced for our own consumption.
-This is an important point because we are focusing on the ratio energy spend to produce/yield.
-The trick is to maximise the yield working with plants and nature.
+We do not sell vegetables; they are produced for our own consumption.
+This is an important point because we are focusing on the ratio of energy spent to produce/yield.
+The trick is to maximize the yield by working with plants and nature.
 We will show you how you can grow two sets of crops per year.
-I said crops because in most of the beds I would use interplanting and intercropping.
-This allow to grow set of crops that provide vegetables in succession.
-We believe that good recipes and good preserving techniques are especially important.
-There is no point to produce top class veggies if you do not know how to prepare them.
+I said crops because in most of the beds, I would use interplanting and intercropping.
+This allows you to grow sets of crops that provide vegetables in succession.
+We believe that good recipes and preserving techniques are especially important.
+There is no point in producing top-class veggies if you do not know how to prepare them.
 We will share some of our tips.
-In some of the courses, Isabelle will cook for your lunch some fresh and seasonal vegetables.
+In some of the courses, Isabelle will cook fresh and seasonal vegetables for your lunch.